starkware-libs/cairo-docs/src/starkware/cairo/docs/how_cairo_works/consts.rst

 reference to ``fp`` which for each element is incremented.

 Tuple are represented as comma-separated elements enclosed in parentheses.
 For example: ``(3, x)``.
-Tuple elements are accessed with the tuple expression followed by brackets containing a zero-based index to the element.

 Consider the following assert statement: